Hart joins Tottenham on two-year deal

-"We are delighted to announce the signing of Joe Hart on a contract until 2022," Spurs said on Tuesday.
+"We are delighted to announce the signing of Joe Hart on a contract until 2022," the club confirmed.

+"Whether my name is on the teamsheet or whether it's not, it's a squad effort and I know what it takes to win titles."#THFC ⚪️ #COYS— Tottenham Hotspur (@SpursOfficial) August 18, 2020

 He conceded in May he was likely to have to look abroad for his next opportunity, having previously represented Torino in Serie A.